anmol059/web_scrapping/README.md

 # web_scrapping
-Here we here scrapping data from websites and performing actions on it
+Here we here scrapping data from Top git repositories and finding thier issues and exporting them in pdf.